Three Common Disorders That Qualify for SSDI in Georgia

-Experienced Georgia SSDI attorneys, like John Edmonson of The Edmonson Law Firm, stand at the ready to serve you and answer any questions you may have.
+John Edmonson of The Edmonson Law Firm is an experienced SSDI attorney in Buford, GA.
+Our legal team stand at the ready to serve you and answer any questions you may have.

 Defined by the Social Security Administration as “disorders of the skeletal spine (vertebral column) or of the upper or lower extremities that affect musculoskeletal functioning.”